Track and field roundup: Sheldon's Olson repeats as Drake Relays winner

-A three-time Drake Relays qualifier in the high jump, Olson cleared 5 feet, 8 inches on Friday to win the competition at Drake Stadium in Des Moines for the second year in a row.
+A three-time Drake Relay qualifier in the high jump, the 6-foot Olson cleared 5 feet, 8 inches on Friday to win the competition at Drake Stadium in Des Moines for the second year in a row.

 Last season, Olson came in an inch under her 2023 performance, but was the winner, nonetheless.